 Following the announcement of the transactions, Stifel discovered that there were some minor data modifications and model corrections that it desired to make to the final presentation it made to the APL GP Conflicts Committee on October 12, 2014.
+These modifications and clarifications resulted in, among other things, changes to the data presented and corresponding imputed ranges of value for APL and TRP that had been presented on October 12, 2014.
 The APL GP Conflicts Committee met along with representatives from Stifel and Covington on November 6, 2014 to discuss these clarifications.
-Stifel presented the final numbers reflecting the modifications and clarifications and discussed them with the APL GP Conflicts Committee, noting that such modifications and clarifications resulted in immaterial differences to the overall presentation and those corrections would not have changed Stifel's overall determination as of October 12, 2014, that, based on all of the valuation analyses conducted by Stifel and based upon and subject to the factors, assumptions, limitations and qualifications set forth in Stifel's opinion, the APL Merger Consideration to be received by the unaffiliated holders of APL common units in the APL Merger pursuant to the APL Merger Agreement was fair, from a financial point of view, to such holders.
-Stifel also noted that the corrections had not caused it to withdraw or modify its opinion, delivered orally to the APL GP Conflicts Committee on October 12, 2014 and subsequently confirmed in writing as of October 12, 2014, as to the fairness, from a financial point of view, as of the date of such opinion and based upon and subject to the factors, assumptions, limitations and qualifications set forth in such opinion, of the APL Merger Consideration to be received by the unaffiliated holders of APL common units in the APL Merger pursuant to the APL Merger Agreement to such holders.
+Stifel presented the final numbers reflecting the modifications and clarifications, which are described in the section of this proxy statement/prospectus entitled "The Transactions-Opinion of the APL GP Conflicts Committee's Financial Advisor," and discussed them with the APL GP Conflicts Committee, noting that such modifications and clarifications resulted in immaterial differences to the overall presentation and those corrections would not have changed Stifel's overall determination as of October 12, 2014, that, based on all of the valuation analyses conducted by Stifel and based upon and subject to the factors, assumptions, limitations and qualifications set forth in Stifel's opinion, the APL Merger Consideration to be received by the unaffiliated holders of APL common units in the APL Merger pursuant to the APL Merger Agreement was fair, from a financial point of view, to such holders.
+Stifel also noted that the corrections had not caused it to withdraw or modify its opinion, delivered orally to the APL GP Conflicts Committee on October 12, 2014 and subsequently confirmed in writing as of October 12, 2014, as to the fairness, from a financial point of view, as of the date of such opinion and based upon and subject to the factors, assumptions, limitations and qualifications set forth in such opinion, of the APL Merger Consideration to be received by the unaffiliated holders of APL common units in the APL Merger pursuant to the

+Agreement to such holders.
 After discussing the matter, the APL GP Conflicts Committee, by unanimous vote, determined to continue to recommend approval of the APL Merger Agreement to the APL GP Board.
 Such corrected presentation and continued approval recommendation was discussed with, the full APL GP Board at a meeting on November 11, 2014, and the APL GP Board, by unanimous vote (other than Edward Cohen and Jonathan Cohen, who recused themselves), determined to continue to recommend approval of the APL Merger Agreement to the unaffiliated holders of APL common units.